Translation accuracy

 SIM card included

-Data package renewal cost
+Data plan renewal price

-Number of countries where the device works
+Number of countries where the SIM card works

 Translation sharing option